andyherbert/chaos-utils/Readme.markdown

 If `chaos.scr` containing the loading screen is also located in the working directory, then it will be appended to the json object.

+## spell poker/poke_spells.rb

+Pokes spells into a chaos snapshot (see source for examples).

 # Contact

 andy.herbert@gmail.com